Kylian Mbappe injury: Atalanta's Gian Piero Gasperini hopes to face full strength PSG side in UCL | Goal.com

-'We don't want to win due to the misfortunes of others' - Atalanta's Gasperini hopes Mbappe recovers in time for Champions League
+'We don't want to win due to misfortunes of others' - Atalanta's Gasperini hopes Mbappe recovers for Champions League

 Atalanta coach Gian Piero Gasperini bemoaned Kylian Mbappe's injury as he claimed he hopes to face a fully fit Paris Saint-Germain side when his team take on the Ligue 1 club in the Champions League.